Set a Project (Local or Remote)

 If you would like to select a specific resource, use the following URL format:

-For instance, let's say you have a class open-source git-hosted Gettext-i18nized project.
-Here's a set of commands you might use to create a resource off your master branch:
+Let's say you have a class Open Source git-hosted Gettext-i18nized project.
+Here are the commands you might use to create a resource off your master branch:

 There is no requirement for your resource file name to match your resource name, but the consistency might benefit others who come along later.